karmab/rhsupportcli/README.md

 pip install rhsupportcli fastmcp
 ```

-# Configure
+# Using client

 Get an offline token from [https://access.redhat.com/management/api](https://access.redhat.com/management/api)
+and stored it as env variable OFFLINETOKEN

+# Using MCP

-3. The server is started and configured differently depending on what transport you want to use
+The server is started and configured differently depending on what transport you want to use

 For STDIO: